shrinerb/shrine/doc/direct_s3.md

 }
 ```

-You can now use a client-side file upload library like [FineUploader],
-[Dropzone] or [jQuery-File-Upload] to upload selected files directly to S3.
-When the user selects a file, the client can make a request to the presign
+On the client side you can then make a request to the presign endpoint as soon
-endpoint, and use the returned request information to upload the selected file
+as the user selects a file, and use the returned request information to upload
-directly to S3.
+the selected file directly to S3.
+It's recommended to use [Uppy] for this.

 Once the file has been uploaded, you can generate a JSON representation of the
 uploaded file on the client-side, and write it to the hidden attachment field.